Skip to content

 Another important aspect of memory care facilities is a low staff-to-patient ratio for more one-on-one interaction.
 Many facilities also employ different therapies designed to slow cognitive decline, including art and music therapy, occupational therapy, and even pet therapy.

-What is the Cost of Memory Care in Lubbock, TX?
+What is the Cost of Memory Care in Lubbock, TX

 The average monthly cost for memory care in Lubbock is $4,622, although some communities may be significantly higher or lower, depending on the amenities each offer.
 Memory care facility costs are than other types of assisted living due to the higher level of staff training and the specialized care provided.